johnperry-math/GtkAdaQuoter/README.md

 ## To do

+- [ ] Figure out how to wrap quotation text while editing the text.
+- [ ] Improve Unicode character handling with more points, _or_ bring in an external library.

 ### Done!
 - [x] Add a file chooser dialog for opening the file.
 - [x] Add a "quit" button with mnemonic.